Kindergarten

 Curriculum

-It may seem on first sight that the children ‘just play’.
-However, each part of the Kindergarten environment is planned and set up carefully to facilitate the children’s learning.
-The curriculum in Kindergarten is based on the Characteristics of a Jesuit Education and acknowledging the principles of Curriculum for Excellence.
+At first glance, it may appear that the children are ‘just playing’.
+However, every aspect of the Kindergarten environment is thoughtfully planned, prepared and carefully organised to support and enhance children’s learning based on children’s interests.
+The curriculum is rooted in the Characteristics of a Jesuit Education, while also reflecting the principles of a Curriculum for Excellence.

-Our pre-schoolers are able to develop at their own pace, as they begin to discover where their personal talents lie.
-The elements of Jesuit education are prominent even at this early stage, as the syllabus is focused on the child rather than the material to be covered.
-Kindergarten pupils receive specialist teachers in Art, Music, PE, Science and Modern Languages, as staff look to aid their imaginative, creative and emotional development.
+Our pre-schoolers are encouraged to develop at their own pace as they begin to discover their individual strengths and interests.
+The values of Jesuit education are evident even at this early stage, with a strong emphasis on the whole child rather than solely on content coverage.
+Children benefit from specialist teaching in Music, PE, Science, and Modern Foreign Languages, supporting their physical, imaginative, creative, and emotional development.

-Through play the children also learn to interact with their peers within a caring and respectful environment.
-They share fun and learning with one another in a way that develops their social and interpersonal skills, as well as their problem solving, language and creative knowledge.
-They begin to understand the importance of caring for and helping one another, as they start the formation of becoming men and women for others.
+Through play, children learn to interact with their peers in a caring and respectful environment.
+They share enjoyment and learning experiences that foster social and interpersonal skills, while also developing problem-solving abilities, language, and creativity.
+In doing so, they begin to understand the importance of caring for and supporting one another, taking their first steps towards becoming men and women for and with others.